-After the treatment with acarbose five genera, including Lactobacillus and Dialister, flourished.
-In response to acarbose Lactobacillaceae, Ruminococcaceae and Veillonellaceae increased and six genera, including Butyricicoccus, Phascolarctobacterium and Ruminococcus, decreased.
-Likewise, many of the OTUs that greatly increased in response to acarbose belong to SCFA-producing taxa, such as Faecalibacterium, Prevotella, and Lactobacillus[38].
+After the treatment with acarbose, five genera, including Lactobacillus and Dialister, flourished.
+In response to acarbose, Lactobacillaceae, Ruminococcaceae and Veillonellaceae increased and six genera, including Butyricicoccus, Phascolarctobacterium and Ruminococcus, decreased.
+Likewise, many of the operational taxonomic units that greatly increased in response to acarbose belong to SCFA-producing taxa, such as Faecalibacterium, Prevotella, and Lactobacillus[38].
 Some species of Megasphaera also thrived following acarbose treatment.
-They can transform carbohydrates into SCFAs, including butyrate, formate, acetate, valerate, and caproate, which is valuable for Lactobacillus development[38].
+They can transform carbohydrates into SCFAs, including butyrate, formate, acetate, valerate, and caproate, a process which is valuable for Lactobacillus development[38].
 Consequently, the effect of acarbose on body weight might be related to reorganized microbiota structure.
-It is supposed, that SCFA, as acetate, butyrate, propionate, concentrations are prognostic of lifespan[38].
-Thus, the increased levels of SCFAs in acarbose-treated mice may lead to its beneficial effect on the lifespan[44].
-However, studies have shown, that the weight loss in female mice on acarbose was more dramatic than in males, while the longevity effect is much stronger in males[45].
+It is supposed that SCFAs such as acetate, butyrate and propionate and their concentrations are prognostic of lifespan[38].
+Thus, the increased levels of SCFAs in acarbose-treated mice may lead to the beneficial effect on the lifespan[44].
+However, studies have shown that the weight loss in female mice on acarbose was more dramatic than in males, while the longevity effect is much stronger in males[45].

-Another α-GI - voglibose changes dysbiosis in diet-induced obese mice[46].
+Another α-GI, voglibose, changes dysbiosis in diet-induced obese mice[46].
 These changes could increase the production of bile acid metabolites and have an advantageous systemic outcome.
-Specifically, scientists had found the favorably effects of voglibose on several cardiovascular end points, as it improves glycemic control in mice with cardiac overpressure[47].
+Specifically, scientists have found favorable effects of voglibose on several cardiovascular end-points, as it improves glycemic control in mice with cardiac overpressure[47].
 Voglibose has anti-obesity effects on diet-induced obese mice.
-Possibly, the effects of incretins in voglibose, activation of neuroendocrine linked to leptin, and inducement the genes responsible for magnified energy metabolism cause the reduction in energy intake and improvement of mitochondrial function[48].
-The reduction in food intake is possibly derived from increased GLP-1 levels due to voglibose supplementation or from direct modulation of hypothalamic genes which lead to the satiety.
+Possibly, the effects of incretins in voglibose, activation of neuroendocrine linked to leptin, and inducement of the genes responsible for magnified energy metabolism cause the reduction in energy intake and improvement of mitochondrial function[48].
+The reduction in food intake is possibly derived from increased GLP-1 levels due to voglibose supplementation or from direct modulation of hypothalamic genes which lead to the satiety response.

-Miglitol shortens the intestinal transit time and suppresses histological and molecular markers of inflammation, which concentrations are elevated by a high fat and high glucose diet and shifts the increase in Erysipelotrichaceae and Coriobacteriaceae induced by the energy-rich diet[49].
+Miglitol shortens the intestinal transit time and suppresses histological and molecular markers of inflammation, for which concentrations are elevated by a high-fat and high-glucose diet and which shifts with the increases in Erysipelotrichaceae and Coriobacteriaceae induced by the energy-rich diet[49].
 Miglitol is able to alter human gut microbiota because of the transit time reduction.

-The development of nonalcoholic steatohepatitis (NASH) could be also dependent on the gut environment.
-As α-GIs change the gut environment, they might also protect from NASH development, because of its sensibility to changes in the gut environment[49].
-The NASH is characterized by hepatocellular lipid accumulation along with inflammation and fibrosis that is a pre-condition for the oxidative stress, inflammatory cytokines, and endotoxins.
+The development of nonalcoholic steatohepatitis (NASH) could be dependent on the gut environment as well.
+As α-GIs change the gut environment, they might also protect against NASH development, because of its sensibility to changes in the gut environment[49].
+NASH is characterized by hepatocellular lipid accumulation along with inflammation and fibrosis that is a precondition for oxidative stress, inflammatory cytokines, and endotoxins.
 There is an essential need for therapeutic interventions considering that NASH can lead to cirrhosis and liver cancer.
-In addition, acarbose was also detected to have a protective effect against NASH development in HFD-induced obese rats[50].
+In addition, acarbose was also demonstrated to have a protective effect against NASH development in HFD-induced obese rats[50].
 However, the underlying mechanisms should be further investigated.

-Miglitol restrained the accumulation of lipid droplets, inflammatory cell infiltration, and an decreased the numbers of ballooning hepatocytes and stopped the activation of stellate cells, which plays a role in liver fibrosis[49].
+Miglitol was shown to restrain the accumulation of lipid droplets and inflammatory cell infiltration, and to lead to a decrease in the numbers of ballooning hepatocytes as well as to stoppage of the activation of stellate cells, which plays a role in liver fibrosis[49].

-The administration of an α-GI increased the levels of butyric acid in the intestines of healthy individuals.
+The administration of an α-GI has been found to increase the levels of butyric acid in the intestines of healthy individuals.
 Indeed, the administration of butyric acid was demonstrated to suppress intestinal inflammation in mice[51].
-These findings suggest that miglitol admission increases the butyric acid level in the intestine and suppresses the colon inflammation.
+These findings suggest that miglitol administration increases the butyric acid level in the intestine and suppresses colon inflammation.